mvanzo/Get_That_Cheese/README.md

 ![](https://i.imgur.com/NMFtuvi.png)

 # MVP
+* Fixed map
+* Cheese crumbs placed in map
+* Scoreboard to keep track of number of cheese crumbs picked up
 * Functional start/end menu with a button to start new game
 * Moveable player used to collect squares
     * Keep track of number collected
-* Game map to travel through
 * Timer that counts down, ends gameplay
 * Mouse hole at end of map